Payroll transaction

 A typical payroll cycle involves multiple transactions, including:

-3. Deductions and withholding calculations.
+• Deductions and withholding calculations

-4. Net pay disbursement to employees.
+• Net pay disbursement to employees

 Each step generates one or more payroll transactions that must be properly tracked and documented.
+This process becomes much easier if you use automated payroll software for your business, so that your payroll runs on time and stays compliant.

-Common mistakes to avoid
+Payroll transaction mistakes to avoid

-• Mixing personal and business accounts—Using personal bank accounts for payroll transactions can complicate recordkeeping and raise legal issues.
+• Mixing personal and business accounts: Using personal bank accounts for payroll transactions can complicate recordkeeping and raise legal issues.

-• Delayed tax payments—Late remittance of payroll taxes can lead to costly penalties and interest.
+• Delayed tax payments: Late remittance of payroll taxes can lead to costly penalties and interest.

-• Incomplete transaction records—Failing to properly document payroll transactions can cause discrepancies during audits.
+• Incomplete transaction records: Failing to properly document payroll transactions can cause discrepancies during audits.

-• Unauthorized changes to payroll—Allowing unapproved edits or payments increases the risk of fraud or errors.
+• Unauthorized changes to payroll: Allowing unapproved edits or payments increases the risk of fraud or errors.

-• Not reconciling payroll accounts regularly—Ignoring reconciliation can hide mistakes or missing transactions that affect financial statements.
+• Not reconciling payroll accounts regularly: Ignoring reconciliation can hide mistakes or missing transactions that affect financial statements.

 How Homebase streamlines payroll transactions